Medical questions & health advice by licensed doctors

-"What are hypoechoic solid nodules?
+"What are hypoechoic solid nodules?"

 A loved one just got a clinical breast examination.
 After an ultrasound, the doctor said that she has hypoechoic solid nodules.
 What does this mean?
 Does she have breast cancer?

 It usually represents some abnormal tissue that could be many different things (some bad, some not).
 It usually means that the patient needs to undergo more testing.
 In most cases, this means that the patient must either undergo additional imaging, or a breast biopsy.
 There are more than one type of breast abnormality that results in a hypoechoic solid nodule on an ultrasound.
 A breast tumor is one possibility, but no one will be able to tell for sure without a biopsy.
 There are different types of physician that are able to perform breast biopsies.
 Your relative may need to see a breast surgeon or possibly a radiologist.
 After the biopsy, a pathologist will examine the tissue and determine if it is cancerous or not.
 If it is cancerous, the mass will need to be removed.
 Hopefully, your loved one will get the answers she needs soon.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.